c4pt000/mega-blocker-iptables-ipset-04-17-2024/README.md

 ```

-# dropping and blocks for ALL tor traffic
+# dropping and blocking for ALL tor traffic
 ```

  echo 'net.ipv6.conf.all.disable_ipv6=1' | sudo tee -a /etc/sysctl.conf